 Then, I’m prompted to begin processing my order by filling out my shipping, billing, and payment details.
-Once complete, the order continues processing, or working its way through the order to cash cycle (O2C) — also known as the order to cash process — while I go about my daily activities.
+Once complete, the order continues processing or working its way through the order to cash cycle (O2C) — also known as the order to cash process — while I go about my daily activities.

 Order to Cash Cycle

 The order to cash cycle, often abbreviated to O2C or OTC, is how your business receives, processes, manages, and completes customer orders.
 This means handling all aspects of the sale including shipping the items, collecting the payment, creating invoices, and reporting on the end-to-end process.
 The OTC impacts your bottom line and relationships with your customers, so the process must be well-optimized.

-Why is the order to cash cycle important?
+Why is the order to cash process important?

 The order to cash cycle is a critical part of how your business functions — it impacts your revenue, interactions with your customers, customer retention rates, and overall growth.
 Here are some specific examples that explain the importance of the order to cash cycle.

 By optimizing the order to cash cycle, you can: